matthewcsimpson/BrainStation-Brainflix-Frontend/README.md

 ### Video API

-- Data displayed in the app must be retrieved from the provided mock API using axios.
+- ✅ ata displayed in the app must be retrieved from the provided mock API using axios.
-- The site must use the provided API to retrieve the video links and video details.
+- ✅ The site must use the provided API to retrieve the video links and video details.
-- The site must use the comments provided with the video details response.
+- ✅ The site must use the comments provided with the video details response.
-- All data for videos and comments must come from the provided mock API.
+- ✅ All data for videos and comments must come from the provided mock API.

 ### Diving Deeper / Posting Comments